FranciscoRamosMartins/devops-23-24-JPE-1231865/CA4/Part2/README.md

 ```
 http://localhost:8082
 ```
 The default username is "sa" and the password is blank.
+In JBDC URL, use the following URL: jdbc:h2:tcp://db:9092/./jpadb

 ## Pushing Docker Images to Docker Hub